swc-project/website/pages/docs/configuration/compilation.md

 - Defaults to `react`.
 - When using `runtime: automatic`, determines the runtime library to import.
-- This option can be overrided with `@jsxImportSource foo`.
+- This option can be overridden with `@jsxImportSource foo`.

 #### jsc.transform.react.pragma

 - Defaults to `React.createElement`.
 - When using `runtime: classic`, replaces the function used when compiling JSX expressions.
-- This option can be overrided with `@jsx foo`.
+- This option can be overridden with `@jsx foo`.

 #### jsc.transform.react.pragmaFrag

 - Defaults to `React.Fragment`
 - Replace the component used when compiling JSX fragments.
-- This option can be overrided with `@jsxFrag foo`.
+- This option can be overridden with `@jsxFrag foo`.

 #### jsc.transform.react.throwIfNamespace